POETSII/tinsel/README.md

 connecting the mailboxes.

-It is also more efficient to send messages between threads on neighbouring mailboxes, w.r.t. the bidirectional bus, than between threads on distant mailboxes.
-This is because, in the former case, the message spends less time on the bus, consuming less bandwidth.
+It is also more efficient to send messages between threads on neighbouring mailboxes, w.r.t. the 2D NoC, than between threads on distant mailboxes.
+This is because, in the former case, the message spends less time on the network, consuming less bandwidth.

 The mailbox network extends across multiple FPGA boards arranged in a *2D mesh* of size `MeshXLen` x `MeshYLen`.